 And although I've owned it since 1991, I can only remember ever dining on it precisely... once.

 I'd been living with my aunt in her longtime Brooklyn apartment, while working in Lower Manhattan.
-And I wanted my own place, but finding something both decent and affordable in such an expensive city isn't easy for anybody.
+And I wanted my own place, but finding something both decent and affordable in such an expensive city isn't easy for most of us.
 Eventually, I learned of a friend's apartment coming up for availability between Manhattan's Gramercy Park and Kip's Bay neighborhoods, on the East Side.
 I'd have a roommate, but that's what made my rent manageable.

 Although I'd heard horror stories about roommates - especially in a challenging place like New York City - I'm grateful to have had a surprisingly good experience with mine.
 An amiable fellow around my age, he was Italian-American, a native of Staten Island, and a computer networking consultant.
 We never had any money issues, or issues over noise, or personal space - or refrigerator space!